openstack-infra/infra-specs/specs/unified_mirrors.rst

 The following work will need to be completed in order to create a gem mirror.
 Goal: http://mirror.<region>.<cloud>.openstack.org/gem

-1. A new rubygems_mirror.pp manifest should be added to mirror.pp, to provide a rubygems replication service (using rubygems-mirror) hosted at /gem.
+1. A new rubygems_mirror.pp manifest should be added to mirror_update.pp, to provide a rubygems replication service (using rubygems-mirror) hosted in AFS.
 2. The nodepool slaves should be instructed to use the new gem mirror, where necessary.